A practical guide to Zendesk chat analytics

 Good Zendesk chat analytics is about more than just watching charts.
 It’s about listening to the story your customers are telling you through their support conversations.

 The first step is getting comfortable with the core metrics inside Zendesk.
-But to really move the needle, you have to see where that data falls short and use smarter tools to fill in the blanks.
-It’s the difference between asking "what happened?" and finally knowing "why it happened" and "what we should do about it."
+But to really move the needle, you can use smarter, complementary tools to build on that data.
+It’s the difference between seeing "what happened" and having a clear path toward "what we should do next."

-If you’re tired of guessing what your customers are thinking, let eesel AI show you.
-You can connect your Zendesk account and run a free simulation on your past conversations to see what kind of insights you’ve been missing.
+If you're looking to unlock even more value from your data, let eesel AI show you how it works within the Zendesk ecosystem.
+You can connect your Zendesk account and run a free simulation on your past conversations to see how specialized AI can enhance your existing insights.

 Frequently asked questions